Wondering if you should opt for an M.2 drive or a standard 2.5″ SSD in your PC? We’ve got you covered!

 Solid-state drives are solid-state drives no matter the shape or the size.
-Both a 2.5-inch SSD and an M.2 SSD use the same kind of non-volatile flash memory and utilize similar technology, so you won’t see any difference in performance between the two…as long as they’re using the same interface.
+Both a 2.5-inch SSD and an M.2 SSD use the same kind of non-volatile flash memory (which is why we recommend SSDs over HDDS) and utilize similar technology, so you won’t see any difference in performance between the two…as long as they’re using the same interface.

 One of the big draws of the M.2 form factor is its ability to use either the SATA or NVMe protocol for moving data back and forth.
 There are some 2.5-inch drives that utilize the NVMe protocol, but it’s much more of an M.2 thing.
 Here’s why that matters:

 The Serial ATA (SATA) interface has been an industry standard for connecting storage drives to their host systems for decades now.
 SATA has gone through a number of different iterations and revisions, and it’s grown to support transfer speeds of up to 600MB/s (more if it’s SATA Express).
 SATA is fast enough to keep up with almost all HDDs, but SSDs are a different story.

 The SATA interface wasn’t developed for SSDs—mostly because SSDs weren’t really a thing yet.
 SSDs had to adapt to work with SATA, and in many cases their performance was limited by SATA’s capabilities.
 NVMe, on the other hand, was developed specifically for SSDs.

 Unlike SATA, the NVMe interface plugs directly into the motherboard’s PCIe ports and allows computers to fully leverage SSD’s data structures and parallelism, resulting in much lower latency and as much as a sixfold increase in data transfer rates over their slower SATA cousins.